MoneyByte/MoneyByte/doc/build-rpi.md

 Copyright (c) 2009-2012 Bitcoin Developers
-Copyright (c) 2017-2018 Ignition Developers
+Copyright (c) 2017-2018 MoneyByte Developers
 Distributed under the MIT/X11 software license, see the accompanying
 file license.txt or http://www.opensource.org/licenses/mit-license.php.
 This product includes software developed by the OpenSSL Project for use in